Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

 \subsubsection{Effect of Hyperparameters}

 We then varied the values of $N$ and $T$ to observe the changes in defense performance.
-Note that our method does not alter the prediction labels, and therefore, does not impact the model's test accuracy.
+Note that \name does not alter the prediction labels, and therefore, does not impact the model's test accuracy.

 An increase in $T$ leads to a more substantial alteration of the original sample, thereby enlarging the divergence between the generated samples and the original ones.
 A higher $N$ enhances the pool of alternative images, enriching the selection process for our sample selection strategy.
 This, in turn, mitigates randomness and enables a more consistent selection of suitable replacement samples.